 \section{Modified quantum group}

-Finally as in \cite{FI}, we modify the generators with powers of $K_i$ in order to take care of the commutation relations between the generators and the other part of the modular double.
-The definition is slightly modified to fit subsequent work on non simply-laced group \cite{Ip4}.
+Finally, recall from \cite{FI} that the generators $\{E_i, F_i, K_i\}$ and $\{\til[E_i],\til[F_i],\til[K_i]\}$ of the two parts of the modular double commute only up to a sign.
+Following the approach in \cite{FI}, we modify the generators with powers of $K_i$ in order to take care of the commutation relations.
+The definition is slightly modified to fit subsequent work on non-simply-laced group \cite{Ip4}.

-\begin{Prop} For each node $i$ in the Dynkin diagram, we assign a weight $n_i\in\{0,1\}$ such that $|n_i-n_j|=1$ if $i,j$ are connected in the diagram, so that $n_i$ alternates along the edges.
+Let us consider a bipartite version of the Dynkin diagram. \begin{Def} For each node $i\in I$ in the Dynkin diagram, we assign a weight $n_i\in\{0,1\}$ such that $|n_i-n_j|=1$ if $i,j$ are connected in the diagram, so that $n_i$ alternates along the edges.

-We define $\fq:=q^2=e^{2\pi ib^2}$ and \Eq{\fq_i:=\case{\fq\inv&\mbox{if $n_i=0$,}\\ \fq&\mbox{if $n_i=1$,}}} and define the modified quantum generators as
+We define $\fq:=q^2=e^{2\pi \bi b^2}$ and \Eq{\fq_i:=\case{\fq\inv&\mbox{if $n_i=0$,}\\ \fq&\mbox{if $n_i=1$,}}} and define the modified quantum generators as